 During the Song period, zhizheng became an official designation of a function and was a general reference to vice grand cousellors (fuxiang 副相) serving in the Administration Chamber (zhengshi tang 政治堂) where the most important central government decisions were made; all held primary appointments in the Secretariat-Chancellery (zhongshu menxia sheng 中書門下省) or the Bureau of Military Affairs (shumiyuan 樞密院).
 (Hucker 1985: 939).
 The word designated all high officials of the inner circle of the government – apart from the Counsellor-in-chief (zaixiang 宰相), namely Vice Grand Counsellors (can zhizheng shi 參知政事), Military Affairs Commissioners (shumishi 樞密使), Vice Military Affairs Commissioners (shumi fushi 樞密副使), Notaries of the Bureau of Military Affairs (qianshu shumiyuan shi 簽書樞密院事), Administrators of the Bureau of Military Affairs (zhi shumiyuan shi 知樞密院事), Associate Administrators (tongzhi shumiyuan shi 同知樞密院事), Left and Right Aides in the Imperial Secretariat (shangshu zuocheng 尚書左丞, shangshu youcheng 尚書右丞), Vice Directors in the Palace Secretariat (zhongshu shilang 中書侍郎), and Vice Directors in the Chancellery (menxia shilang 門下侍郎).

-The Jurchen-Jin dynasty 金 (1115-1234) used the word as an alternative name for the Left and Right Aides in the Imperial Secretariat and the Vice Grand Councilors, and the Yuan 元 (1279-1368) as a synonym of the Left and Right Aides of the Palace Secretariat (zhongshu zuo cheng 中書左丞, zhongshu youcheng 中書右丞).
+The Jurchen-Jin dynasty 金 (1115-1234) used the word as an alternative name for the Left and Right Aides in the Imperial Secretariat and the Vice Grand Councellors, and the Yuan 元 (1279-1368) as a synonym of the Left and Right Aides of the Palace Secretariat (zhongshu zuo cheng 中書左丞, zhongshu youcheng 中書右丞).
 All of these posts were defined as "assistants" to the Counsellor-in-chief.

 The word zhizheng was still used in 1924, when the warlord Duan Qirui 段祺瑞 (1865-1936) created a provisional cabinet (linshi zhengfu 臨時政府), in which he held the post of "executive head" (zhizheng 執政).

 The term zhuanzheng 專政 has two meanings.
 The stronger sense is that an individual person and his clansmen dominate political affairs and the executive, like the family Luan 欒 in the state of Jin 晉, the Three Huan families 三桓 in Lu 魯 during the Spring and Autumn period 春秋 (770-5th cent.
 BCE), or Wang Mang during the late Former Han period.
-This meaning has a slight connotation of illegality, even if the dominant officials hold their functions rightfully.
+This meaning has a slight connotation of illegality, even if the dominant officials held their functions rightfully.
 In modern Chinese therefore, the word zhuanzheng means "dictatorship".
 In a weaker sense, the term zhuanzheng just means "to act as an executive, to reign" (same as zhizheng 執政).
-The Chinese term for an usurpation or illegal interferenct into the executive was shanzheng 擅政.
+The Chinese term for an usurpation or illegal interference into the executive was shanzheng 擅政.